A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Simulations and Results

 The lift exerted on the square obstacle during the last 0.5 seconds of the simulation is shown in Figure~\ref{fig:oversq}.
-Consistent with what we observed with the pipe flow in Section~\ref{sec:pipe}, this case also shows significant improvement in the results when the present design of $\tau_{\text{SUPG}}$ is adopted.
-The conventional formulation predicted reduced amplitude and increased frequency as the time-step size goes to zero.
-This prediction is unanimous to an increase in overall diffusion, which is caused by the increase in $\tau_{SUPG}$ as the time-step size goes to zero for the conventional formulation.
-In contrast, the presented formulation shows negligible dependency on $\Delta{t}$.
-More specifically, the lift oscillation amplitude reduces by 58\% from 1.62 to 0.68 for the conventional formulation when the time-step size is reduced by ten, from $10^{-3}$ to $10^{-4}$ seconds.
-On the other hand, the same change in the time-step size results in just a 0.008\% change in the amplitude using the present formulation of $\tau_{\text{SUPG}}$.
+Consistent with what we observed in the previous cases, this case also shows significant improvement in the results when the present design of $\tau_{\text{SUPG}}$ is adopted.
+The conventional formulation prediction of the oscillation amplitude and period strongly depends on the time step size, with both values decreasing as $\Delta t \to 0$ (Figure~\ref{fig:sqat}a).
+In contrast, little change in these predictions is observed when the presented formulation is adopted (Figure~\ref{fig:sqat}b).
 The contrast between the two methods can also be observed when comparing the pressure contours in Figure~\ref{fig:oversqcont}.
 The snapshots shown in this figure are taken when the obstacle experiences a maximum lift.
-The dependency lack of dependency on the time-step size of the conventional and present formulation, respectively, is evident in this figure.
+The dependency and lack of dependency of the conventional and present formulation on the time step size are evident in this figure.

+The results from the two formulations are compared in terms of mean drag coefficient $\overline{C_\mathrm{d}}$, root mean square of drag coefficient fluctuation $C_\mathrm{d}'$, mean lift coefficient $\overline{C_\mathrm{l}}$, root mean square of lift coefficient fluctuation $C_\mathrm{l}'$, and Strouhal number St in Table~\ref{tab:sqaure}.
+This comparison confirms our earlier observation that the present formulation nearly eliminates the dependence of the bulk flow parameters on the time step size.

-Similar to the steady pipe flow, the convergence of the solutions as the time-step size decreases is determined by the convergence of $\omega$.
-With the present formulation, the value of $\omega$, although not steady, converges to identical profiles as the time-step size reduces from $10^{-3}$ to $10^{-4}$ (Figure~\ref{fig:sqomval}), which is not a feature using the conventional formulation (Equation~\ref{eqn1}).
-The average linear solver iteration per time step size for the present formulation is three times more than that of the conventional formulation, resulting in over twice longer averaged CPU hours.
-This increase in cost for the present formulation should be considered acceptable given the consistency of the predictions.
+Similar to the steady pipe flow, the convergence of the solutions as the time step size decreases is tied to the convergence of $\omega$.
+With the present formulation, the value of $\omega$, although not steady, converges to periodic values around 3 regardless of $\Delta t$.
+The value of $\omega^2$, which is approximately 9 s$^{-2}$, can be contrasted against $(2/\Delta t)^2$ that ranges from $4\times 10^6$ to $4\times 10^8$ s$^{-2}$ for the simulated cases.
+That large change generates a significant variation in the solution as $\Delta t$ is reduced in the conventional formulation.